caudaz/robotND2-proj4/README.md

 ## DISCUSSION ##

 It took a much shorter number of episodes to reach task#1 than to reach task#2.
 The reason is the amount of contact area for task#1 was higher than for task#2 which was only the gripper.
+Results could be improved my a more intensive exploration of the Hyperparameters, specially the gradient descent solver.

 <br><br>
 ## FUTURE WORK ##